dannsam/xenko-docs/manual/files-and-folders/distribute-a-game.md

 After you create a release build, how you distribute it is up to you.

-To install games made with Xenko, users need:
+To run games made with Xenko, users need:

 - .NET 4.6.1
 - DirectX11 (included with Windows 10 and later)